 Once again, Hot Ones has graced us with an all new Last Dab hot sauce.
 This one has been deemed The Last Dab Apollo, owing to the all new pepper variety used in the sauce.

 The Apollo pepper is an illusive and mysterious new pepper variety bred by, you guessed it, Smokin’ Ed Currie.
-Ed has been involved with the recent The Last Dab sauces and is as famous as they come in the hot pepper community.
-He did, after all, develop the Carolina Reaper pepper, the world’s hottest (officially recognized) pepper.
+Ed has been involved with several of the recent Last Dab sauces and is as famous as they come in the hot pepper community.

 He also created the ‘Pepper X’ pepper, the primary heat source for the previous Last Dab Triple X hot sauce.
 That sauce was seriously hot, but not as violently spicy as the original Reaper edition.